 - Lightly flour surface and roll out pie crust.

-- Use mini apple cookie cutter to cut pie crust toppers.
+- Use a mini apple cookie cutter to cut pie crust toppers.

 - Place on baking sheet and sprinkle with cinnamon & sugar mixture.